soph-lin/visa-app/README.md

 pnpm i
 ```

-Create an `.env` file in the root directory and add the following Supabase and Clerk keys:
+Create an `.env` file in the root directory and add the following Supabase and Clerk keys

+Note to add the `&connect_timeout=300` at the end of the Supabase connection strings!
+This helps Prisma connect to Supabase by lengthening the wait time for connection and prevents `Can't reach database server at [server]` error message.

 ```
 # Supabase